-Launchpad provides a free service which imports the trunk of a project from Subversion, CVS, or Git to Bazaar, or from Git to Git, and then keeps that import up to date.
-This allows you to make your own branches from the project trunk, and keep them up to date by merging from trunk over time as you develop your feature.
+Launchpad provides a free service which imports the trunk of a project from Subversion, CVS, Mercurial or Git to Bazaar, and then keeps that trunk branch up to date.
+This allows you to make your own Bazaar branches from the project trunk, and keep them up to date by merging from trunk over time as you develop your feature.

 To request an import, please: